Dr4g0nsoul/World-Builder-2D/README.md

 - Select a layers on which you want to put your level objects
   - If a layer has parallax scrolling enabled, it will automatically move the layer with the camera
     - What you see in the scene is what you get when playing the game
+  - Only the layers available to the currently selected level object are shown
+    - Press ESCAPE to deselect the current level object to show all layers
 - Select one or multiple categories to filter out unneeded level objects
 - You can also search for individual level objects using the search function or by using the Level and World filter function, which can be set up in the World Editor inspector of the current World / Level.
+- ***Filters only work on the level objects under "All items" and not within the recently used items bar***
+- If the filter/layer button stays colored, it meanst that it is currently active
 ### The Level Editor Inspector
 ![Level Editor Inspector](https://github.com/Dr4g0nsoul/World-Builder-2D/blob/release/images/EditorHelp2.png)
 - Here you get additional options and information about level objects